AJTJ/mempool/README.md

 - I was curious about adding a 2-step drain process while maintaining a lock-free environment
 - And also implementing a basic eviction policy
 - I implemented this over the `SkipListMemPool`, since based on my previous experiments that it was the most likely candidate for this process.
-- The RESTful API exposes endpoints whenever that mempool feature is compiled (it is now the default)
+- These new RESTful APIs are exposed when the default feature flag is enabled.
-- I also implemented a couple more efficiency improvements
+- I also implemented a couple more efficiency improvements.
-- Added a few benches to test the "reservable" features
+- Added a few benches to test the "reservable" features.

 ## Notes on Usage
 - Usage stays the same as below (in `V1`), but it is only the default feature (the `SkipListMemPool`) that uses the `ReservableMemPool` behavior and endpoints.